pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 - The `jest.mock('@aws-amplify/ui-react-storage'...` captures the `onUploadSuccess` and `path` parameters passed to the mock component.
 - The `simulateSuccess` function calls the callback function that is passed to the mock component when the `<button onClick={simulateSuccess}>Simulate Upload Success</button>` button is clicked.
 This fires the `handleFileSuccess` callback function in our code.
 - The `expect(screen.getByTestId('hidden-image-location').value).toBe('mockImageKey');` verifies that the callback was fired when the mock `StorageManager` button was clicked.
-- The `expect(generatedPath).toBe('images/testIdentityId/');` verifies that the path callback function was registered on the path property of the mock `StorageManager` component.

 - Run all the tests
 - Green